 activities.
 The award was created in memory of Dr. Otto van der Velde, a 1915 Hope

 College graduate who lettered in four sports and was later the team physician for

 Blackledge graduated from Hope College in May with a double major of communication and management.
 He plans to pursue a career in marketing in either the entertainment or athletic fields.

-The native of Canton, Ohio (Hoover HS) led the Flying Dutchmen Dutchmen to an MIAA championship and to the sectional semifinals of the Division III NCAA Tournament.
-Blackledge averaged 20 points and 5.9 rebounds per game for the 2012-17 season.
+The native of Canton, Ohio (Hoover HS) led the Flying Dutchmen to an MIAA championship and to the sectional semifinals of the Division III NCAA Tournament.
+Blackledge averaged 20 points and 5.9 rebounds per game for the 2016-17 season.